QR4.5.9 Testing The Theory

 The possible existence of, say, 10500 consistent different vacuum states for superstring theory probably destroys the hope of using the theory to predict anything.
 If one picks among this large set just those states whose properties agree with present experimental observations, it is likely there still will be such a large number of these that one can get just about whatever value one wants for the results of any new observation.
 (Woit, 2006), p242.

-A field that extends across all space adds a degree of freedom to it, so adding a new field equates to a new dimension of space.
+A field that extends across all space adds a degree of freedom to it, so adding a field to space equates to adding a dimension to it.
 Based on field theory, gravity adds one dimension, electro-magnetism adds two, the strong force three, and the weak force two.
-Eight extra dimensions, plus three of space, require M-theory to have eleven dimensions, which interact to make anything possible, so it predicts nothing.
-The failure of M-theory then lies in the number of fields invented by the standard model.
+Eight extra dimensions, plus three of space, require M-theory to have eleven dimensions, which interact to make anything possible, so M-theory failed because the standard model invented fields.
+M-theory became a theory of nothing because in science, assuming a fact to explain a fact isn’t profitable, just as borrowing $100 to make a $100 isn’t a profit in business.
+Yet this strategy of explaining by assuming has a long history in particle physics.

 Next